genesis-ai-dev/copilot-server/README.md

 pip install -r requirements.txt
 ```

+3. Add the correct path to `servers/settings.json`
+replace line 12:
+    ```"pygls.server.cwd": "C:\\Users\\danie\\langserver\\servers"```
+with:
+    ```"pygls.server.cwd": "<Your path to server directory>"```
+This is only needed due to a bug and relative paths and so on will work soon.
+Just don't accidentally push these changes.

-3. Implement additional checks or completion functions as needed.
+4. Implement additional checks or completion functions as needed.
-4. Add your functions to the respective `Ideas` or `Completion` class instances.
+5. Add your functions to the respective `Ideas` or `Completion` class instances.

 ## Features